vgteam/sequenceTubeMap/README.md

 The net result will be that you can select the BED file, select the region it specifies, and view a precomputed view of the subgraph, with coordinates computed assuming it covers the region provided to `prepare_local_chunk.sh`.

 A note on naming node IDs when using `.gfa` files:
-VG keeps node IDs the same when all node names are integers.
+VG keeps node IDs the same when all node names are strictly positive integers.
 However, node IDs are renamed upon encountering string-named nodes.
 Renaming begins at the first encounter of a string-named node, using the highest integer encountered so far (+1), or 1 if the first node is string-named in the GFA file.
 Future nodes are renamed in a +1 manner regardless of their datatype.

 Here's an example of a rename: